Kathryn Bigelow: Artistry

 Blue Steel was her first venture into the action film genre, with which she has stayed throughout her career and has found most success.
 The film revolves around a female police officer who is falsely accused of a murder and who in the process of clearing her name investigates a killing spree connected to the original murder.
 Similarly to Near Dark, Bigelow inverts the typical action genre conventions by placing a female protagonist at the center.
 The film digs deeply into feminist issues and is often taught and studied by feminist film scholars.
 Her next film Point Break, starring Keanu Reeves and Patrick Swayze, was her breakout film in terms of mainstream success.
 The film follows a detective who goes undercover in a suspected criminal gang of surfers who primarily rob banks.
 It marks the first time that Bigelow used lengthy Steadicam tracking shots.
 It was also her biggest financial success yet, grossing $83.5 million worldwide with a budget of $24 million.
 Although her next film, Strange Days, which ruminates on the relationships between media, sex, race, class, and technology, had a budget of $42 million, it only grossed just under $8 million.
 Although the film flopped, it led Bigelow and her team to spend over a year developing a camera that intended to approximate human vision.
-Sequences filmed by this camera are widely regarded as innovative and startling regardless of the film's success.